Edita-L/Project1EL/README.md

 I have attampted to create an uncluttered and  responsive site with a very simple and clean home page where the main feature is an inviting backround and an easy access to The Cake page where a range of products is displayed.
 Full viewport sets the tone for the rest of the site.
 The goal is to give a clear idea of products offered and use bright and inviting colours.

 - **The header and footer:**
-    *   consistent throughout Home, Cakes, Order and About Us pages;
+    * Consistent throughout Home, Cakes, Order and About Us pages;
      * Navigation bar and Logo in the center of the Header allows quick access to each page without having to click Back button;
     * Footer Bar running though each page gives Opening times, Location of the Shop by clickbale Find Us Link (which takes user to google maps) as well as links to social media accounts;
-    *    design is identiacal throughout the site on all pages for continuity.
+    * Design is identiacal throughout the site on all pages for continuity.

 *   **Home page:**